 The Draft Masterplan is consistent with all existing national and regional policy documents which include policies relating to environmental protection, water supply, water quality, ground water, waste management, landscape and cultural heritage in compliance with EU legislation.
 These include the Water Framework Directive, Groundwater Directive, Habitats Directive and Birds Directive.
+With respect to Geo-heritage there are no County Geological Sites (CGS) within the vicinity of Shannon

+Town Centre or the Masterplan study area.
 The Draft Masterplan does not in its own right relate to the direct implementation of any of these Directives.